MarsIfeanyi/Function-and-ErrorHandling/README.md

 The contract provides an `owner` variable to store the Ethereum address of the owner.
 The owner is initially set to the address that deploys the contract.

-### View Owner
+### getOwner

 The `getOwner` function allows anyone to check and retrieve the current owner's Ethereum address.
 However, it enforces a requirement that the caller must be the owner to access this information.
 If the caller is not the owner, an error message is provided.

-### Change Owner
+### setOwner

 The `setOwner` function enables the owner to transfer ownership to a new Ethereum address.
 This function is restricted to the current owner; if the caller is not the owner, an error is raised.

-### Error Handling
+### checkNumber

-The testAssert function demonstrates the use of the assert statement in Solidity.
-It asserts that the variable number is equal to 0.
+The `checkNumber` function demonstrates the use of the assert statement in Solidity.
+It asserts that the variable number is equal to the input parameter, `newNumber`.
 If this condition is not met, it will result in an unrecoverable error, effectively terminating the execution of the contract.
 This function is for illustrative purposes and does not have a direct practical application.

 ## Authors